behance/license-to-fail/README.md

 ```

 ### Config

+It will ignore (not fail) on `UNKNOWN` licenses and just print them out to the console.

 `allowedPackages`: takes an array of objects.
 The only required field is `name`.
 `allowedLicenses`: takes an array of strings and calls `indexOf` on the licenses.